optsuite/O2O/README.md

 ## O2O

-**O2O: ODE-based learning to optimize (O2O)** is a comprehensive framework integrating the dynamical inertial Newton with asymptotic vanishing damping (DIN-AVD) equation for developing optimization methods.
+**O2O: ODE-based learning to optimize (O2O)** is a comprehensive framework integrating the dynamical inertial Newton with asymptotic vanishing damping (ISHD) equation for developing optimization methods.
 We focus on the uncontrained convex smooth optimization:
 $$\min_{x}\quad f(x),\qquad x\in\mathbb{R}^n.$$

 The pipeline of O2O is as follows: